yesjeremiahchinwe/note_taking_app_backend/README.md

-# REST API for Note-taking Application with Role-based Access
+# Note Taking App (Backend REST API) built with Node.js

 ## The REST API was built With